-Many innkeepers have found ways to open their properties in the face of the COVID-19 pandemic, requiring changes to many aspects of their business.
+Many owners have found ways to open their properties in the face of the COVID-19 pandemic, requiring changes to many aspects of their business.
 We thought it would be helpful to interview some of them and share their insights on how they are managing their businesses in today’s climate.
 This is one in a series of feature articles on Post-COVID Re-Opening.

 For this installment of the article series, in late July we interviewed Nancy Sullivan-Shener and Sam Shener, owners of the Lookout Point Lakeside Inn, located in Hot Springs, Arkansas and learned that they were able to see a significant business turnaround after the first phase of the COVID-19 pandemic.

 When the Lookout Point Lakeside Inn officially reopened on May 21st, the property found itself with a high-level of bookings, experiencing a major turnaround after being closed for several months due to the pandemic.

 Much of this success can be attributed to Lookout Point Lakeside Inn being located in a picturesque environment on Lake Hamilton, Arkansas, which is in driving distance from several major cities in Texas.
 The property owners also took extra steps to develop comprehensive COVID-19 protocols and cleaning strategies.

 “When we announced our reopening plan in early May, we were inundated with guests calling us to both book rooms, and ask us about our COVID protocols,” said Nancy Sullivan-Shener.
 “The more questions we had, the better able we were at gathering information for helping us to shape these protocols.”

 In addition, the property used its PMS system to send out emails to guests after they booked with a very dramatic subject-line to get guests to read more about their COVID protocols.

 “We are now at record occupancy, and many of these guests chose to stay with us because of the safety protocols in place,” Nancy added.
 “This has definitely become a marketing tool for us.”